coderefinery/git-intro/content/archaeology.md

   Then using the above toolbox try to:
   1. Find the code line which contains `"Logic error in degree_correlation"`.
   1. Find out when this line was last modified or added.
 Find the actual commit which modified that line.
-  1. Inspect that commit with `git show`.
+  1. Inspect the commit.
+What is the commit change?
+What is the commit metadata?
   1. Create a branch pointing to the past when that commit was created to be able to browse and use the code as it was back then.
   1. How would you bring the code to the version of the code right before that line was last modified?